dyerjesse/ginkgolab/README.md

 $ python2 t.py > "YOUROURFILE.json"

-Copy the exported json that you named that is now located in the tools directory t.py.
+Copy the exported json you named which is now located in the tools directory t.py.

 $ cd ../../